-The site proposes a development consisting of eight buildings, the associated paved access, parking, landscaping, utility, and drainage improvements.
-The proposed development will increase the total site impervious cover overall to 75%, up from approximately 50%.
-The proposed improvements will incorporate depressed water harvesting areas throughout to provide first flush of stormwater and to help reduce post-developed discharges to required levels comparable with pre-developed discharges.
-The proposed drainage patterns will continue to be directed in a manner consistent with existing drainage patterns so as not to create any adverse impacts on the parcels and developments located downstream from the subject development (see Exhibit II.5.A: Proposed Conditions Drainage Map).
+In the developed condition the proposed onsite runoff will closely match existing conditions.
+The site proposes a development consisting of seven apartment buildings, a maintenance building and a clubhouse building and the associated paved access, parking, landscaping, utility, and drainage improvements.
+The proposed improvements will incorporate depressed water harvesting areas and two larger basin areas to provide first flush and retention/detention of stormwater that will reduce post-developed discharges to acceptable levels comparable with pre-developed discharges.
+The proposed drainage patterns will continue to be directed in a manner consistent with existing drainage patterns so as not to create any adverse impacts to the parcels and developments located downstream from the subject development (see Exhibit II.5.A: Proposed Conditions Watershed Map).